The Queensland government will build one of the world’s longest electric vehicle highways along the east coast.

 Energy for the fast-charging stations will be supplied by “green energy purchased through green energy credits or offsets,” Mr Crawford said.

-"EVs can provide not only a reduced fuel cost for Queenslanders, but an environmentally-friendly transport option, particularly when charged from renewable energy.
+"EVs [electric vehicles] can provide not only a reduced fuel cost for Queenslanders, but an environmentally-friendly transport option, particularly when charged from renewable energy.

 Electric vehicle highways are making appearances around the world, with the longest stretching a massive 8,000km in Canada from the Pacific to the Atlantic Ocean.